MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L01_PVA.md

 4. The **Cancel order** topic should now have two trigger phrases.
 Click **Go to authoring canvas**.

-5. Enter **Orders must be canceled at least 48 hours before your scheduled event.
+5. Enter **Orders must be cancelled at least 48 hours before your scheduled event.
 Your deposit will not be refunded.** for **Message** and click the **plus (add node)** button.
 Note: when you copy and paste from the lab, you may see some styling in the canvas.
 Feel free to keep the styling or change it to your preferences.